jhpyle/docassemble/_docs/groups.md

 yesno: fruit.there_are_any
 {% endhighlight %}

-If the answer to this is `True`, the interview will seek a definition for `fruit[0]` to gather the first element.
+If the answer to this is `True`, the Steward will seek a definition for `fruit[0]` to gather the first element.
 Thus, it will ask the question "What fruit should be added to the list?"